• Home

 Located on a primary thoroughfare in Lincoln Park, this building is designed to fit comfortably into its urban context in its massing and use of materials.
 Although it is a relatively large building, its facade is designed as a series of smaller components that are visually appropriate in proportion and scale.
 The brick structure with its masonry detailing and limestone base is reminiscent of many of the surrounding buildings built after the turn of the century.Seeking to establish a signature office space in downtown Chicago, Farleys and Sathers Candy Company asked COOK ARCHITECTURAL to revitalize an existing office space into one that blends a professional office environment with the colorful world of confections.Toyota Technological Institute (TTI) needed a new facility on the campus of the University of Chicago to provide more space, but more importantly, to attract the best minds in theoretical math research.
 Their new 31,000 sf. space, occupies the top two floors of this 5-story structure, which was renovated from its former use as a phone switching station.

-Stonebridge of Lake Bluff sits on approximately 47 acres of land which were once part of the original 130-acre “Stonebridge” estate built in the early 1900’s by William V. Kelley.
-Passing through stone and iron gates, winding through the picturesque 12-acre woods along Jensen Lane (named for the estate’s legendary landscape architect, Jens Jensen), easing past the approximate 22,000 square foot Kelley manor house and separate gatehouse, one then approaches the 71 new home sites, ponds and woods.Located in the heart of downtown Winnetka, Winnetka Galleria offers exceptional design, expansive outdoor terrace space, and superior living standards currently unparalleled on the North Shore.
+The original bow truss roof structure was revealed after being covered for 70 years and became the central feature of the space.
+New skylights cascade the space with natural light.Located in the heart of downtown Winnetka, Winnetka Galleria offers exceptional design, expansive outdoor terrace space, and superior living standards currently unparalleled on the North Shore.
 Offering the freedom and prestige formerly reserved only for Oak Street and Michigan Avenue, Winnetka Galleria captures the spirit of a “walk to everything” address.
 This project was honored with the Grand Award for recognition of outstanding design in the Mixed-Use Commercial/Residential category from the National Commercial Builders Council Awards of Excellence.This building is uniquely located on the edge between a single-family residential area and Glencoe's business district.
 The facade facing Park Avenue reflects the features of many of Glencoe's retail buildings along the same street, while traditional gabled roof forms and red brick were utilized to bestow a residential character to the remainder of the building.
 Arched limestone entries, transom windows, and iron railings and gates all adhere to the aesthetic qualities and contextual fabric of Glencoe.

 Share